 These GUIs have an embedded Java program.
 Web browser version will matter, because modern web browsers do not allow embedded Java applications.
 See below:j

 Browser compatibility (listed easiest to hardest):

 With its final release occuring in 2008, Netscape Navigator actually serves as a great option for Windows users to use Java versions that are also old and insecure.
-Downloads can be found fairly easily.
+Download here.

 As of Firefox version 52 (September 2016), support has ended for most NPAPI plugins, including Java.
 Consider an older portable version to not disrupt a current, local install of Firefox.

-Internet explorer still support ActiveX controls like Java, though it will block it if an old version is detected.
+Internet explorer still support ActiveX controls like Java, though it will block it if an old version (such as Java 7, etc) is detected.

-NPAPI support dropped in v52 (September 2015).
+NPAPI support dropped in v45.
 Due to its modern security and lack of a portable version, Chrome is generally the least-friendly browser for use with Java.